 Don’t Make It Into a Big Deal

-If, every time a horse gets nervous, you make the issue into a big deal, then you’re justifying the fact that the horse was right to get nervous and tense.
+If, every time a horse gets nervous, you make the issue into a big deal, then you’re justifying the fact that the horse was right to get anxious and tense.
 On the other hand, if you let these nervous episodes roll off your shoulder without acknowledging the horse’s fear, you’re teaching him that there was nothing to be afraid of.

 Did you like this article?
 Then pin it!